Winnipeg Manitoba, Canada Travel Guide

 Major sectors include aerospace, agriculture, manufacturing, financial services, transportation, and distribution.

-The Royal Winnipeg Ballet, Winnipeg Symphony Orchestra, Royal Manitoba Theatre Centre, and Winnipeg Fringe Theatre Festival are cultural highlights.
+The Royal Winnipeg Ballet, Winnipeg Symphony Orchestra, Royal Manitoba Theatre Centre, and Winnipeg Fringe Theatre Festival are cultural attractions.
 Folklorama is the world's largest multicultural festival.